New to the Forum: Struggling with Ileostomy and Hydration After Surgery

 JustMeRLB

 Gatorade Fit is so much better than their other products.
-It uses stevia, watermelon juice and sea salt.
+It uses stevia, watermelon juice, and sea salt.
 I cannot tolerate the sweetness of the regular or the chemical taste of the zero.
 But this is a lite-tasting rehydration drink.

 JustMeRLB

-Oops posted on wrong post…
+Oops, posted on the wrong post…

 Kas